 TCA Title 8, Chapters 34-37 establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 The chief legislative body may adopt the benefit terms permitted by statute.
 Members are eligible to retire with an unreduced benefit at age 60 with five years of service credit or after 30 years of service credit regardless of age.
 Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's service credit.
 Reduced benefits for early retirement are available at age 55 and vested.
 Members vest with five years of service credit.
 In addition, per a resolution adopted by the Board of Directors of BrightRidge in March 1998, a member may retire prior to age 55 upon attaining 25 years of creditable service.
 In this situation, the member's benefit will be the actuarial equivalent of the benefit computation for early service retirement that the member could have received at age 55.
 Service-related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service-related disability eligibility.
-The service related and non-service-related disability benefits are available under various eligibility criteria.
+The service related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+A variety of death benefits are available under various eligibility criteria.